-If you joined the gym there is no lack of choices.
-There’s the machine weights, the dumbbells, not to mention the cables and more.
+When you sign up for a gym membership, there is no lack of choices.
+There’s the machine weights, cardio machines, dumbbells, not to mention the cables, and more.

-There are of course pros and cons to any option.
-Whether you meet face-to-face with a bootcamp instructor, go to class, or wander into the weight room alone, you want your exercise to meet three criteria:
+There are pros and cons to any option.
+Whether you meet face-to-face with a boot camp instructor, go to a class, or wander into the weight room alone, you want your exercise to meet three criteria:

-Music, movement and inspiration from others right there in the throws of busting a move with you can be seductive.
+Music, movement, and inspiration from others right there in the throws of busting a move with you can be seductive.
 Yet, big live group opportunities are a bit impersonal.
-The missing link in bootcamp is an instructor can’t watch 20 people at once and correct an error in movement that could cause injury.
-This time of year crowded classes mean yes, you get to remain anonymous in the back, but yes, there’s less chance an instructor can pay attention to you when you need it.
+The missing link in book camp is that an instructor can’t watch 20 people at once and correct an error in movement that could cause injury.
+This time of year, crowded classes mean, yes, you get to remain anonymous in the back, but yes, there’s less chance an instructor can pay attention to you when you need it.

 What about on your own?
-Attempting it on your own the downside is no feedback to warn you if your form could cause an injury, or simply not give you the benefit you want.
-One common error you might make as a new exerciser is doing what a friend is doing or observing someone else in the gym and jumping on the same machine right after, confident now at least that you’ll use it correctly.
+If you’ve decided to attempt it on your own the downside is you won’t receive any feedback to warn you if your form could cause an injury.
+You also won’t have anyone to tell you that you’re not going to get the benefit you want.
+One common error you might make as a new exerciser is doing what a friend is doing or observing someone else in the gym and jumping on the same machine right after, confident that you’ll use it correctly.

-If you’re in start-up mode, do consider getting some one-on-one advice that takes into account your full health history and current fitness status before you go it alone or in a group.
+If you’re in start-up mode, consider getting some one-on-one advice that takes into account your complete health history and current fitness status before you go it alone or in a group.

-If you compare the way scientific studies with untrained subjects are set up in contrast to the menu of classes and bootcamps in fitness centers, you’ll realize there is a big gap.
-There are few options that start out for beginners and progress safely over a period of 3-6 months.
-Many programs promise weight loss in four weeks or less.
-A feverish rate of progression attempts to promise on that delivery.
+If you compare the way scientific studies that observe untrained subjects are set up against the menu of classes and boot camps in fitness centers, you’ll realize there is a big gap.
+There are few options that start for beginners and progress safely over 3-6 months.
+Many programs promise weight loss in four weeks or less, leading to a feverish rate of progression that attempts to promise on that delivery.

 You don’t want to be one of the fatalities saying, “I was in the best shape of my life, right before I got hurt.”
-Follow a few tips here to stay on at the “active” list.
+Make sure to follow the tips below to stay on the “active” list.

-When you’ve assessed your current need for help or readiness to go it alone, use the following exercise plan modified from a study published this month in the Journal of Strength and Conditioning Research.
-As well as providing step by steps the study found you’ll get the same results no matter which order you do cardio or strength training as long as you have adequate recovery.
+When you’ve assessed your current need for help or decided you’d prefer to go it alone, use the following exercise plan modified from a study published in the Journal of Strength and Conditioning Research.
+In addition to providing a step-by-step guide, the study found you’ll get the same results no matter which order you do cardio or strength training as long as you have adequate recovery.

 Hint: Use the number of repetitions indicated to choose your weight.
 As the number of repetitions indicated decreases, the weight should increase.
 Your goal is to be temporarily fatigued at the indicated range.
-Perform twice a week with 48-72 hours between.
+Perform twice a week with 48-72 hours in between sessions.

 Repeat this series of progression for another twelve weeks.
-Include the following exercises in your circuit: leg press, chest press, standing or seated row, lat pull down, tricep push down, bicep curls, leg extension, hamstring curl and core exercises.
-Include body weight or cable exercises and avoid machines for core.
-Plank, rotation, back extension and lateral flexion using side planks provide a good variety.
+Include the following exercises in your circuit: leg press, chest press, standing or seated row, lat pull down, tricep pushdown, bicep curls, leg extension, hamstring curl, and core exercises.
+Include bodyweight or cable exercises and avoid machines for the core.
+Plank, rotation, back extension, and lateral flexion using side planks provide a good variety.

-Perform cardiovascular exercise either before or after your weight training according to the plan below.
+Perform cardiovascular exercise either before or after your weight training, following the guidelines on the plan below.
 Add at least one additional cardio exercise in the form of a long walk.

 Repeat this cardio program from the beginning for a total of 24 weeks.
 In this example of periodization, you alternately increase intensity or duration and allow plenty of recovery time when the most adaptations occur.